George Stone (outfielder)

-George Robert Stone, nicknamed Silent George, (September 3, 1876 – January 3, 1945) was a left fielder in Major League Baseball who played for the Boston Red Sox (1903) and St. Louis Browns (1905–10).
+George Robert Stone, nicknamed Silent George, (September 3, 1876 – January 3, 1945) was an American left fielder in Major League Baseball who played for the Boston Red Sox (1903) and St. Louis Browns (1905–10).
 Stone batted and threw left-handed.
 He was the 1906 American League batting champion.

 Early life

 Stone was born in Lost Nation, Iowa, to George and Hannah Stone.
 Prior to playing baseball, he had a career in banking in Nebraska.
 A 1906 article on him noted that his taste ran to reading, and his hobby was violin playing.